Twrigh18/Purchasing-Portfolio-PowerBI/README.md

 <img width="831" alt="Total Amount of all Requisitions per month since 2018" src="https://github.com/user-attachments/assets/58032137-a479-46b9-8b8e-6ae5481f0e11">

-July is the month when departyments do the most high dollar requistions prucchases becasuer of the new fiscal year POs that needs to be generated.
-Alll the
+The busiest month by requisition amount overall is July because of the new fiscal year.
+January is the second busiest month because many departments need to purchase things for the spring school year.
+All other months vary depending on the department’s needs.

 ## What Are Some Busy Months for Purchasing Department